TalTech-Analytics/discord-data-fetcher/README.md

 ## Running locally

+- Create env file from .env with your token
-Run `docker-compose -f docker-compose-discord.yml up`
+- Run `docker-compose -f docker-compose-discord.yml up`

 ## When developing

 - Comment out line 3 in `Dockerfile-discord`
 - Add all mounts from `docker-compose-discord.yml` to `docker-compose-build-discord.yml`
-- create .env file from ..env with your token
+- Create env file from .env with your token
 - Run `docker-compose -f docker-compose-build-discord.yml up --build`